 Bernat Font met the dharma at a very young age and has practiced in Europe, India and Myanmar, gradually putting aside his artistic career.
-He completed his dharma teacher training with the Bodhi College in 2022, mentored by Stephen Batchelor, and is doing a PhD in Buddhist Studies.
-He guides a small sangha in his native Barcelona and teaches in English, Catalan and Spanish.
+He completed his dharma teacher training with Bodhi College in 2022, mentored by Stephen Batchelor, and has a PhD in Buddhist Studies.
+He founded the dharma organisation 'Espai Sati' in Barcelona, serves the LGBTQIA+ community, and teaches in English, Catalan and Spanish.

 Brad Richecoeur has been practising Insight Meditation and Qigong since 1985.
 He is a senior student of Master Zhixing Wang, and brings a meditative inquiry into the nature of health, healing and embodied awakening.
 He is the co-founder of Qigong Southwest and offers retreats, workshops and classes online and in Devon.